How Does the Scrap Metal Recycling Industry Work?

 The Metal Is Processed

-This leads us to the next step in the process, which is scrap metal processing.
-The metals are compressed and squeezed together to save space during this process.
-Hydraulic machinery is used to cut them into smaller pieces.
+This leads us to the next step in the process: scrap metal processing.
+During this process, the metals are compressed and squeezed together to save space, and hydraulic machinery is used to cut them into smaller pieces.

 Hydraulic machinery can cut large pieces of metal because it can produce enough pressure.
-This is because it uses a fluid that flows through motors and throughout the machine to pressurize it.
+This is because it uses a fluid flowing through motors and the machine to pressurize it.

 Next, it is shredded into even smaller pieces by passing it through hammer mills.
-Shredding the metal makes the melting process easier because it creates a larger surface-to-volume ratio when the pieces are smaller.
+Shredding the metal makes melting easier, creating a larger surface-to-volume ratio when the pieces are smaller.

 The Metal Is Melted

 The metal is now melted in a gigantic furnace.
-Because each metal requires a different amount of heat, the furnace is customized for it.
-This is because other metals have varied characteristics.
+The furnace is customized because each metal requires a different amount of heat.
+Other metals have varied characteristics.

 The Metal Is Purified